 Relegate attic inspections to the morning hours whenever possible.
 The idea is to think about when the attic will be cooler.
 Always open the hatch to the attic and wait a few minutes for the additional ventilation provided by airflow to begin permeating the space.
 Opening a window on the lower level may speed the process if the home is not air-conditioned in the adjacent living spaces below.

 Certain safety problems are common to hot environments such as slipperiness due to sweaty palms, dizziness, and fogged safety glasses.
-All of these factors can affect your performance alertness vigilance and coordination, which can adversely impact your safety.
+All of these factors can affect your performance alertness, vigilance and coordination, which can adversely impact your safety.
 Surfaces can be hot as an oven both inside and outside during the summer so protective clothing can prevent burns from contact.

 Stinging and Biting Insects and Reptiles: Safety Threat & How To Avoid Them

 There are many health dangers during the summer that can be inhaled while doing an inspection.
-Just like pests, mold and fungus can grow rapidly in crawlspaces where they can be a health concern.
+Just like pests, mold and fungus can grow rapidly in crawlspaces where they can become a health concern.
 Molds produce allergens that can be irritating or even toxic causing a wide variety of short-term and long-term reactions.

 Every inspector should have and wear a NIOSH-rated N-95, double-strap mask when inspecting attics and some basements.
-Open dirt crawlspaces may require the use of a respirator as the soil (especially in older homes) can contain contaminants such as mold spores, decomposed animal carcasses, rodent feces and urine.
+Open dirt crawl spaces may require the use of a respirator as the soil (especially in older homes) can contain contaminants such as mold spores, decomposed animal carcasses, rodent feces and urine.
 Other dangers include insulation and even asbestos.

 A good inspector knows the short list of potentially dangerous and even deadly snakes that can be found in their region of the country as well as the environments and conditions that they love.
 Once again, protective gear such as gloves, proper boots, and other protective clothing are essential to keeping safe from the unknown and unexpected threats of a summer home inspection.